Business Inheritance Tax Relief: How to Protect Your Business from a 40% Tax Bill

 - If the business is a partnership or limited company, your interest must be clearly documented.

-Qualifying assets include sole trader businesses, shares in private limited companies, and business partnerships.
+Qualifying assets include sole trader businesses, shares in unquoted private limited companies, and interests in business partnerships.
 However, BPR does not apply to businesses dealing mainly in investments, land, or property.
+HMRC will look at the overall character of the business — if more than 50% of its activities (or the value of its assets) are investment-related, the entire claim for BPR can fail.
+This is one of the most common reasons BPR claims are denied, and it catches many business owners off guard.

 How Much Relief Can You Get?